 When the girls and I decided to visit Puglia, we knew the trip would revolve around food – pretty much the best part of any Italian journey!
 Thus, stay tuned for “Pugliese cuisine” tips, what to see and where to eat.

 Last week was the Holly week in the Orthodox church and it wad indeed a special one.

-Now in Berlin lilac flowers are everywhere.
+Now in Berlin lilac flowers and wisteria are everywhere.
 Lavender color and amazing smell.
 I admire them walking in neighborhoods and I hope to spot them every time I visit a flat.
 As a good purple sign.
 Continue reading “Purple Berlin”

 You probably did not expect this, but Stuttgart is a city with many hills and with 400 to 600 staircases called “Stäffele” in the lovely local dialect.